tcookiem/yeeter-mod/README.md

   Build cost: 24 lead
 - [**Pee**](https://github.com/tcookiem/yeeter-mod/wiki/Pee)
   Unobtainable liquid with no practical use.
-- **Minor sprite override changes**
+- **Minor sprite override changes** (menu icons not implemented)
     - Ripple body replaced with epic minecraft skin by [Ski12345](https://github.com/Ski12345) because why not
-    - Thorium walls changed to the colour of the item (icon in menu still wrong colour)
+    - Thorium walls changed to the colour of the item